OpenRCT2/openrct2-docker/README.md

 $ docker run --rm -p 11753:11753 -it openrct2/openrct2-cli host https://bit.do/openrct2-bpb
 ```

 All configuration data is stored inside the container.
-If you want to persit it outside the container, you can mount it to a volume or your local filesystem.
+If you want to persist it outside the container, you can mount it to a volume or your local filesystem.
 Mounting your local filesystem also allows you to read and write saved games locally.
 For example:

 ```
 $ docker run --rm -p 11753:11753 -v /home/me/openrct2-config:/home/openrct2/.config/OpenRCT2 -it openrct2/openrct2-cli host /home/openrct2/.config/OpenRCT2/save/mypark.sv6